Sibroma/learn-rails/README.md

 learn-rails
 ===========

-Learning rails with a tutorial form the RailsApps project.
+Learning rails with a tutorial from the RailsApps project.